rahaf58/The-Fighting-Robot/README.md

 1-Export as a json file.

-2-Integrate with a website (RobotBaseControl.html).
+2-Integrate with a website (in RobotBaseControl.html).

 ***
 The project allows the user to control the base of the robot by the movements of the robot base through 5 movements (forward, backward, left, right, and off).
 The project contains: